microshare/microshare.github.io/docs/0.1/getting-started/pipeline-workflow.md

     print('################################# FACT READ END #############################');
   }
 {% endhighlight %}

-Also is an array of result
-{% highlight js %}
-  // TODO code snippet of calling a facts result
-{% endhighlight %}

-Error handling
-// TODO error data model
-So
-// TODO code snippet

 IMPORTANT: Right now your Fact must have the same recType as the one triggering the Robot !!!